Zilinghan/ViCTer/README.md

 # ViCTer: A Semi-supervised Video Character Tracker
 <img src='experiments/results/track-demo.gif' width=500>

+<span style="color:red">[News]:</span> We have now have improved version of ViCTer which integrates optical flow to the model for a much better performance.
+More information will come sooner.

 ## Introduction
 This repository contains the source code for the paper *ViCTer: A Semi-supervised Video Character Tracker*